 - Federal support for career and technical education (CTE) has already been cut by over $100 million since 2010.
-Sequestration will add another $58 million reduction in Perkins CTE funding for the 2013-14 school year.
 [Speaker Boehner] we can't cut our way to a 21st century workforce.
 Increase Perkins CTE funding and help to make building our investment in CTE a top priority for Congress!

 - [Senator Reid] career and technical education (CTE) is vital to educating our nation's current and future workforce.
-Cuts to Perkins hurt high schools, CTE centers, community and technical colleges, employers and millions of CTE students nationwide.
-It is time for Congress to stop the cuts and invest in CTE!
+Cuts in Perkins CTE funding hurt high schools, tech centers, community colleges, employers and millions of CTE students nationwide.
+It is time for Congress to build our investment in CTE!

 Back to top

 Town Hall Meetings

-- Do your homework!
-Your time to speak is very limited, so prepare ahead of time for what you want to discuss.
-Do your homework, and know how your Member of Congress stands on CTE issues.
-For this information, you can check out our CTE Policy Watch blog or the CTE Action Center.
+- Do your homework.
+Your time to speak is very limited, so prepare in advance on the topic you want to discuss.
+For more information on current CTE policy issues, you can check out our CTE Policy Watch blog or the CTE Action Center.

-- Be precise and direct!
-When it is your turn to speak, step to the microphone, remain calm, and state your name and hometown.
+- Be precise and direct.
+When it is your turn to speak, step to the microphone and state your name and hometown.
 Then ask your question or state your position clearly.
-You should already know what your message is, but it is usually best to ask a precise question.
-For example, “This year, the House of Representatives proposed cutting funding for education, job training and other important domestic programs.
-What do you plan to do to help increase resources for career and technical education programs?”
+When asking a question, try to be as specific as possible.
+For example: “Federal funding to support career and technical education has been reduced by over $100 million since 2010.
+What do you plan to do to help increase resources for education and workforce training programs in our community?”

-- Be polite and follow up!
-Even if the Member of Congress does not support CTE, thank them for their time and follow up with a staff member after the meeting.
-A town hall meeting could be a first step in building a relationship with your legislator.
-You can schedule a face-to-face meeting afterwards to go over points you mentioned during the town hall.
+- Be polite and follow up.
+Even if the Member of Congress does not support your position, thank them for their time and follow up with a staff member after the meeting.
+A town hall meeting can be a good first step in building a relationship with your legislator.

 Back to top